unicornunicode/FACT/CONTRIBUTING.md

 poetry shell
 # Optional: Install Git hooks to check your code and commit messages
 python tools/hooks.py install
+# Optional: When working on the UI
+cd ui
+npm install
 ```

 # Checks